Marlin Baitball Trip Report 2025

 And with that… it begins.

 Just outside the bay, we encountered some Pacific white-sided dolphins.
-We tried a jump, but they were on a mission and wanted nothing to do with us, so we let them go.
+We tried a jump, but they were on a mission and wanted nothing to do with us, so we left them.

 Not long after, we spotted a breaching humpback.
 We took a few shots and moved on, marlin were calling.